GSMA Root Discovery Service

 Who can Apply?

-The following organisations may apply for service at any time during the life of the pilot:
+The following organisations can apply for service at any time:

 • SM-DP+ Providers